-There shall be no coloring agents, powder or oil, used on hogs while at the fair.
+There shall be no coloring agents or powder used on hogs while at the fair.
 The use of either is strictly prohibited.
 Pigs found in violation will not be shown.

 HF557 says that starting January 1st, 2012 isolation and testing for Pseudo rabies will no longer be required by law for swine returning home or other location after exhibition.